1755 Lisbon earthquake: Politics

-The earthquake had a major impact on politics.
+The earthquake had a major effect on politics.
 The prime minister, Sebastião José de Carvalho e Melo, 1st Marquis of Pombal, was the favourite of the king, but the aristocracy despised him as an upstart son of a country squire.
 The prime minister, in turn, disliked the old nobles, whom he considered corrupt and incapable of practical action.
 Before 1 November 1755, there had been a constant struggle for power and royal favour, but the competent response of the Marquis of Pombal effectively severed the power of the old aristocratic factions.
 However, silent opposition and resentment against King Joseph I began to rise, culminating in his attempted assassination in 1758 and the subsequent reprisals eliminating the powerful Duke of Aveiro and the Távora family.

 In 1752, a Sebastianist prophet predicted that a terrible earthquake would destroy Lisbon on All Saints' Day.
 After the earthquake struck on All Saints' Day 1755, there was a surge of converts to Sebastianism.